 Apollo Investment Europe operates under a shareholder-approved monetization plan, the primary objective of which is to maximize shareholder recovery value by (i) opportunistically selling Apollo Investment Europe's assets over a three-year period ending July 2012 (subject to a one-year extension with the consent of a majority of Apollo Investment Europe's shareholders) and (ii) reducing the overall costs of the fund.
 Subject to compliance with the applicable law and maintaining adequate liquidity, available cash received from the sale of assets is returned to shareholders on a quarterly basis.
 The manager of Apollo Investment Europe currently intends to proceed with the plan for the orderly wind down of Apollo Investment Europe as approved by the shareholders.
 However, these plans are subject to revision in the event future facts and circumstances present a more favorable solution for Apollo Investment Europe and its shareholders, as determined in good faith by the manager of Apollo Investment Europe.
-During the year ended December 31, 2011, the Investment Partnership received distributions of \$67.4 million from Apollo Investment Europe.
+During the three months ended March 31, 2012, the Investment Partnership received no distributions from Apollo Investment Europe.

-In connection with liquidity management initiatives, in 2010 the Investment Partnership capitalized upon an opportunity to sell 65.8% of its long-term interest in Apollo European Principal Finance Fund to parties that are not affiliated with Apollo.
-These sales reduced the Investment Partnership's total commitment to €77.0 million.
-At December 31, 2011, approximately \$40.4 million of the total commitment remains outstanding.
+In connection with liquidity management initiatives, during the first quarter of 2012, the Investment Partnership capitalized upon an opportunity to sell 29.2% of its long-term interest in Apollo European Principal Finance Fund to parties that are not affiliated with Apollo.
+The sale reduced the Investment Partnership's total commitment to €54.5 million, of which €23.8 million (approximately \$31.8 million) was undrawn at March 31, 2012.

-The Investment Partnership expects to make distributions to AAA for the amount of the Tender Offer and to cover any related expenses.
+The Investment Partnership expects to make distributions to AAA for the amount of the April Tender Offer and to cover any related expenses.

 The Investment Partnership used the cash that it received from us in connection with the initial offering and related transactions to fund its initial liquidity needs.
-Because the Investment Partnership is expected to follow an over-commitment approach described below under "Commitments and Contingencies" when making investments in private equity funds, the amount of capital committed by the Investment Partnership for future private equity investments may ultimately exceed its available cash at a given time.
+Because the Investment Partnership may follow an over-commitment approach as described below under "Commitments and Contingencies" when making investments, subject to mandatory cash and liquid asset tests required under the credit agreement, the amount of capital committed by the Investment Partnership may ultimately exceed its available cash at a given time.
 Any available cash that is held by the Investment Partnership is temporarily invested in accordance with our cash management policy, which provides liquidity for funding capital calls that may be made by the private equity funds and capital markets funds in which the Investment Partnership has made commitments.

 The Investment Partnership receives cash from time to time from the investments that it makes.
-The source of cash is in the form of capital gains and dividends on equity investments, payments of interest and principal on fixed income investments and cash consideration received in connection with the disposal of investments.
+The source of cash is in the form of dividends on equity investments, payments of interest and principal on fixed income investments and cash consideration received in connection with the disposal or realization of investments.
 Temporary investments made in connection with our cash management activities provide a more regular source of cash than less liquid private equity, capital markets and opportunistic investments, but generate returns that are generally lower than returns generated by private equity, capital markets and opportunistic investments.
 Other than amounts that are used to pay expenses or that are distributed to us, any returns generated by investments made by the Investment Partnership are reinvested in accordance with our investment policies and procedures.